 I strongly believe in almost every single word of this article and highly recommend anyone prepping for offroad adventure read this:

 Many folks go to a basecamp, setup huge elaborate kitchens, awnings with spare rooms, etc...
 This not only takes hours to setup and take down, it also makes you stuck at camp unable to go explore on a whim if you so desire.
 I do this to explore and find new things.
 Sitting around camp is cool and fun when the time is right, but generally, i like to be on the move.
 Nothing wrong with sitting around camp and relaxing all weekend, but generally, that't not for me.

 My mindset has been, and always will be the old K.I.S.S.
 Keep it Simple Stupid.
 The more things you add, the more things can potentially cause you problems!

-This is MY VERSION of what I believe to be the ideal rig for exploring, back country off the grip camping in comfort, and hauling my dirtbike to faraway places.
-SImple, as few moving parts as possible, and most importantly, SIMPLE AND FUNCTIONAL!
+This is MY VERSION of what I believe to be the ideal rig for exploring, back country off the grid camping in comfort.
+As few moving parts as possible, and most importantly, SIMPLE AND FUNCTIONAL!

 I will start with the build list and links first, and then detail the whys and hows later on with pics.

 I've done 98% of this myself, but for the few things I either can't handle, or don't have the tools, i bring it to Ray Frey Auto Center in San Diego off of Convoy.
 Miles is the man there, and one of the only people i let touch my rig: